WOUB-TV: Analog-to-digital conversion

 In 2009, when the analog to digital conversion was completed, WOUB-TV and WOUC-TV used channels 27 and 35, respectively for digital television operations.
-Following the transition the stations remained on those channels, but, it uses PSIP to display 20 and 44 as the stations' respective virtual channels.
-In 2019, both stations moved to new physical channels as part of the FCC's spectrum re-pack process.
+Following the transition, the stations remained on those channels; however, they use 20 and 44 as their respective virtual channels.
+In 2019, both stations moved to new physical channels as part of the FCC's spectrum repack process.